Sivapriya27/Intruder-Escape-An-AI-Driven-Pursuit-Evasion-Game/README.md

 - Click **Place Intruder**, then click a white cell to set your starting spot.
 - Press **Start Game** or hit **SPACE** to begin.
 - Move with **arrow keys**.
-Survive as long as you can—robots get faster over time.
+Survive as long as you can-robots get faster over time.
 - Use **New Layout** for a fresh randomized grid.
 - **Clear Grid** resets the state.